InstituteforDiseaseModeling/idmtools/docs/platforms/platforms.rst

 .. include:: /reuse/comps_note.txt

 **SLURM**: You can also run simulations on the open-source |SLURM_s| platform for large and small Linux clusters.".
-For more information, see :doc:`platforms-slurm`.
+For more information, see :doc:`slurm/index`.

 **Local**: You can also run simulations and analysis locally on your computer, rather than on a remote high-performance computer (HPC).
 For more information about these modules, see :doc:`../idmtools_platform_local_index`.